 Guy Suabedissen ’78 MA attended Montclair State University from 1975-1978 where he received his Masters in theater.
 Guy already had a bachelor’s degree in English Education from Rutgers University but wanted to pursue his love for the arts.
-Montclair State University helped Guy dive further into the field and allowed him to fulfil a dream.
+Montclair State University helped Guy dive further into the field and allowed him to fulfill a dream.

 He has taught acting, stagecraft and dramatic literature for fifty years.
 He has produced, directed, designed, built and teched plays in high school and community theater.
 But his involvement for theater started at Montclair State.
-During his time at Montclair he interned as a theater tech in the Summerfun summer stock theater which was a resident company presenting six major stage productions in a seven week period.
+During his time at Montclair, he interned as a theater tech in the Summerfun summer stock theater which was a resident company presenting six major stage productions in a seven week period.
 Guy then spent the next five summers as Technical Director and Scenic and Lighting Designer at Summerfun.
 He states, “I didn’t learn how to do theater at Montclair; I learned how to do it right.”

 It was at Montclair State during theater classes where he met his forever sweetheart, Lillie Molesko Suabedissen.
 They ended up working together in several central Jersey community theaters and at Summerfun.
 They were married in 1978 and are still together and are still doing theater.